 This course has been extensively updated continuously by Professors Adam Arakelian and Eric Braude.
-More information can be found on Professor Braude's BU homepage.

 M. Adam Arakelian is currently a Director of Engineering in Dell-EMC in their VMAX Organization.
 He has been with Boston University as a member of their part-time faculty for almost 10 years.
 Adam has help develop and evolve the course into what it is today.
 He has more than 15 years of industry experience and has been part of the design and implementation of many different types of information systems, including transaction-based inventory management systems, customer-relationship management systems, decision support and expert systems.
 He has also driven engineering teams to deliver hundred million product releases, owned and sold his own intellectual property to major organizations and has led large teams to success.